-Here, we discuss some nutrition basics to help aspiring e-athletes as well as some of the best performance-enhancing supplements that they can incorporate into their daily diet to help level up and dominate the competition!
+Here, we discuss some nutrition basics to help aspiring e-athletes as well as some of the best performance-enhancing supplements that they can incorporate into their diet to help level up and dominate the competition!

 GFuel has targeted the gaming community for years, but like energy drinks, formulators know they need something new and innovative to gain widespread consumer use.
 Now that the “energy” market is more than Monster, Red Bull, Rockstar and 5-Hour Energy, the definition of an energy drink is now being refined.
 In fact, “energy drink” may segment into “Gaming drink” as GFuel enters the category along with Mountain Dew’s “Gaming Fuel.”

 In this guide you’ll find everything you need to know about which nutrients and science-backed supplements will help you reach peak performance… and why.

 The main reason we eat food is to give our bodies energy.
 Calories are a measure of the amount of energy each particular food contains.
 Each of us has a unique number of calories that we require to maintain our current weight.
 If we eat more than this, we gain weight, and if we eat fewer calories than our bodies require, we lose weight.
 The calories a particular food contains are determined by its macronutrient composition.
 Macronutrients are the main nutrients that comprise the food we eat, and consist of protein, carbohydrates, and fat.